linkeddatacenter/bigapi/template/components.md

 ## Components
 This section refers to the repositories where technical component resides.
-Each technical componet should be rdeveloped inside its own repository.
-Its documentation is written in its README file and by reference one or more stereotype
+Each technical componet should be documented in its own repository as part of its README file that can reference one or more stereotype.